dojo/framework/src/widget-core/README.md

 ```

 **Note**: The Custom Elements API is not available in all browsers.
 To use
-Custom Elements in all browsers supported by Dojo 2, a polyfill needs to be
+Custom Elements in all browsers supported by Dojo, a polyfill needs to be
 included such as webcomponents/custom-elements/master/custom-elements.min.js.
-Dojo 2 does not include the polyfill by default, so will need to be
+Dojo does not include the polyfill by default, so will need to be
 added as a script tag in your index.html.
 Note that this polyfill cannot
-currently be ponyfilled like other polyfills used in Dojo 2, so it cannot
+currently be ponyfilled like other polyfills used in Dojo, so it cannot
 be added with @dojo/shim/browser or imported using ES modules.

 No additional steps are required.
 The custom element